-According to Greek mythology one of the two sons of the wine god Dionysos with Ariadne (the second son was Oenopion ).
-According to another version, the mother was Erigone, daughter of Ikarios, whose chastity the god in the form of one grape outwitted.
-When Erigone consumed them, she became pregnant and gave birth to a boy, whom she named Staphylus (staphyl = grape) in memory of its creation.
-Out of grief over her father's early death, she hanged herself.
-After a third version, Staphylus was a shepherd of the king Oineus he is the one winemaking after being the first to teach grapevine had found.
+According to Greek mythology one of the two sons of the wine god Dionysos with the Ariadne (the second son was Oenopion ).
+According to another version, the mother was Erigone, daughter of Ikarios, whose chastity was the god in the form of one grape outwitted.
+When Erigone consumed it, she became pregnant and gave birth to a boy, whom she named Staphylus (Staphyl = grape) in memory of its origin.
+She hanged herself out of grief over the early death of her father.
+According to a third version, Staphylus was a shepherd of the king Oineus he the winemaking taught after being the first to grapevine had found.